cookbrianj/elementary-random/README.md

 ## 🌟 Overview

 This application automates the complex process of building balanced elementary classrooms.
-By ingesting student demographic data and class capacities via CSV (or PowerSchool JSON), it uses a multi-pass balancing algorithm to ensure every teacher receives a diverse and equitable group of students.
+By ingesting student demographic data and class capacities via CSV it uses a multi-pass balancing algorithm to ensure every teacher receives a diverse and equitable group of students.

 ### Key Logic & Features
 - **Equitable Balancing**: Prioritizes the distribution of students with IEP and MLL statuses across all available sections.